Jannik Schümann: Career

 In 2019, the romantic drama Close to the Horizon was released, with Schümann in the leading role.
 He portrayed model and kickboxer Danny Taylor, a survivor of severe child sexual abuse who was infected with HIV by his father.
 The film is an adaptation of Jessica Koch's best-selling book about her real life relationship with Danny Taylor.
 The film follows Jessica, played by Luna Wedler, trying to navigate a relationship with a severe childhood trauma survivor who is HIV positive in a time when there was no effective antiretroviral medication to prevent the HIV infection from developing into an AIDS diagnosis.
 Schümann's performance earned him his first Jupiter Award for Best Actor.

 In the following year, Schümann appeared in Monster Hunter, starring Mila Jovovich, and landed the leading role in 9 Days Awake, a drama film about Eric, a crystal meth addict, battling drug addiction since he was 14.
 Schümann's portrayal of a drug addict earned him his second Jupiter Award for Best Actor.

-As of 2021, he portrays Franz Joseph I. in the award-winning historical drama series Sisi.
+As of 2021, he portrays Franz Joseph I. in the award-winning historical drama series Sisi with Dominique Devenport as Sisi.
 The role earned Schümann his third Jupiter Award for Best Actor.
 In February 2023, the series was renewed for the third season.